Plain-language information about common psychiatric medications — what they treat, how they work, and what to expect.

 First-line treatment for ADHD.
 Controlled substances requiring ongoing monitoring.
 Highly effective when appropriately prescribed.

-This guide is educational only.
+This guide is for educational purposes only and does not constitute medical advice.
 Never start, stop, or change a medication without consulting your provider.

 Have questions about your medications?

-Current patients can message Nicholas through the patient portal.
-Prospective patients can schedule a first appointment to discuss options.
+Current clients can message Nicholas through the client portal.
+Prospective clients can schedule a first appointment to discuss options.